 Attendance for the class meeting on campus will follow the same policy as a traditional class.
 An on-line class absence may be identified as a missed assignment or inactivity in the course site, which the instructor is able to track.
 It is up to the instructor to determine their specific grading, attendance, and participation standards, which should be listed in their syllabus.

 Orientation is required for Hybrid courses.
 The Instructor will provide an orientation on the first scheduled day of class.
 There will also be a Moodle Orientation learning module available in your Moodle Learning Management System.

 Who do I contact if I need technical assistance in my online course?

 - For course related issues, you should contact your course instructor.

-- For all other issues you can contact Clarke’s Blackboard Institutional Administrators:
+- For all other issues you can contact Clarke’s Moodle Institutional Administrators: